-• Minimize the use of insecticides to reduce the impact on native pollinators.
+Minimize the use of insecticides to reduce the impact on native pollinators.
 Spray when bees aren't active (after dark or just before dawn) and choose targeted ingredients.

-- Consider using Integrated Pest Management (IPM) strategies to control pests.
-Use insecticides that cause the least harm to non-target organisms and only use when pests reach economic thresholds. - Carefully consider the use of herbicides.
-Some weeds can provide needed food for pollinators. - Minimize tillage to protect ground nesting pollinators. - Consider creating designated permanently untilled areas for ground nesting bees along internal farm laneways. - Ensure water sources are scattered throughout the landscape. - Choose a variety of native plants to act as windbreaks, riparian buffers, and field borders throughout the farm. - Plant unused areas of the farm
+- Use of Integrated Pest

+Management (IPM) strategies to

+control is highly recommended.

+Use insecticides that cause the least

+harm to non-target organisms and

+only use when pests reach economic

+thresholds.

+- Use herbicides only when essential to get a viable crop.
+Some weeds can provide needed food for pollinators.

+- Till as little as possible to protect ground nesting pollinators.

+- Whenever possible, create permanently untilled areas for ground nesting bees (e.g. such as along internal farm laneways).

-- with temporary cover crops that can provide food or with a variety of trees, shrubs, and flowers that provide both food and shelter for pollinators. - Check with local not-for-profit organizations, or government agencies to see what technical support might be available to assist you in your effort to provide nectar, pollen, and larval food sources for pollinators on your farm.
+- Choose a variety of native plants to act as windbreaks, riparian buffers, and field borders throughout the farm. - Plant unused areas of the farm with temporary cover crops that can provide food or with a variety of trees, shrubs, and flowers that provide both food and shelter for pollinators. - Check with local not-for-profit organizations, or government agencies to see what technical support might be available to assist you in your effort to provide nectar, pollen, and larval food sources for pollinators on your farm.